 What’s the Deal with Your Direct Traffic, and How to Fix It

-If you see that your Direct traffic Described by Google as "users that typed your URL directly into their browser, or who had bookmarked your website" is higher than 30%, do not rush to pop some champagne and celebrate your company’s great popularity.
+If you see that your Direct traffic is higher than 30%, do not rush to pop some champagne and celebrate your company’s great popularity.
 It’s possible that Google Analytics has attributed some website visits to Direct traffic, where they don’t really belong.

 Why does this happen?
 The reasons may be technical (broken sessions, redirects, etc.) and technological (unidentified traffic coming from mobile apps, emails, messengers, etc.).

 What does this lead to?
-You won’t be able to correctly evaluate the efficiency of traffic sources that were mistracked as Direct.
+You won’t be able to correctly evaluate the efficiency of traffic sources that were mistracked as Direct (described by Google as "users that typed your URL directly into their browser, or who had bookmarked your website").

-In this article, you will learn how to find and fix causes that distort the statistics on traffic sources in Google Analytics.
+In this article, you'll learn how to find and fix bugs that distort traffic source statistics in GA.

 Why are sessions showing up as direct traffic in Google Analytics?